Notifications

 Alberta’s government is implementing the Police Review Commission following extensive engagement with communities and stakeholders, who called for independent investigations into police misconduct allegations and an end to the practice of police investigating police.

 The Police Review Commission will serve as a single arm’s-length agency for complaints involving municipal and First Nations police services across the province.
-The proposed changes would ensure:
+The changes will ensure:

 • the agency has the authority and flexibility to meet the public’s expectations by developing and clarifying the roles, processes and definitions needed to support the commission’s implementation